Calculating and Collecting the Tax on Lodging

 Airbnb has agreed to collect the tax on lodging as of October 1, 2017, and remit it to us.
 The tax applies to rentals of accommodation units in establishments in Québec which are booked through Airbnb.

-Note that operators of sleeping-accommodation establishments offering accommodation units only through Airbnb are not required to register for the tax on lodging.
+If you offer accommodation units for rent only through Airbnb, you are not required to register for the tax on lodging.